AwsAyyash/AwsAyyash/README.md

 <h1>About Me 📌</h1>

-- 👋 Hi, I’m Aws Ayyash.
+- 👋 Hi, I’m Aws Ayyash a software engineer.
+I'm always motivated to develop my technical skills.
-- 👨‍💻 I’m interested in backend development.
+- 👨‍💻 I’m interested in Full-Stack development.
-- 🎓 I'm in my last semester of my bachelor degree as computer science student @Birzeit university who is always motivated to develop my technical skills.
-Last year -2021/2022- I did an Erasmus+ exchange semester in the department of computer and data science at Sapienza university of Rome, Italy.
+- 🎓 I'm fresh computer science graduate with "Distinction" @Birzeit university.
+And a former Erasmus+ exchange studetn @Sapienza university of Rome, Italy in the department of computer and data science.
 - 📫 How to Reach Me aws.ayyash.1@gmail.com
-- 💁‍ I'm currently learning native Android development with java, also developing and consuming RESTful web services.
+- 💁‍ I'm currently learning and working with React TypeScript as R&D frontend developer.

 <!---
 AwsAyyash/AwsAyyash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.